mttgll/ALE/README.md

 * **ALE does not create ACT logs.** ALE only parses ACT logs.
 ALE also does not parse the game's own log files at this time.

-* ACT logs are just a single backup.
-Screenshots, video recording, and manually copying chat logs in-game are also recommended alternative options to use in addition to ACT and ALE for backing up chat logs.
+* As ACT logs serve as just a single backup and ACT may not always be running in the background, Dalamud plugins, screenshots, video recording, and manually copying chat logs in-game can serve as alternatives for backing up chat logs.

-* ALE supports keyboard shortcuts for efficiency: `Enter` to add a name, `Delete` to remove a name, `->` to move a saved name to the name filters list, and `<-` to move a name in the name filters list to the saved names list.
+* ALE supports keyboard shortcuts: `Enter` to add a name, `Delete` to remove a name, `->` to move a saved name to the name filters list, and `<-` to move a name in the name filters list to the saved names list.

 ## Usage

-1. Check or uncheck which channels to include or exclude.
+1. Select which channels to include.

-2. Check or uncheck whether to include channel labels, timestamps, and message spaces.
+2. Select whether to include channel labels, timestamps, and message spaces.

 3. Optionally add or remove name filters by entering a name in the text box and either pressing `Enter` or clicking the `+`, and selecting a name in the list box and pressing `Delete` or clicking the minus `-` button.
    * Only messages from characters with the inputted names will be extracted.